Sexual content in video games: 1990s

 With CD-ROM and multimedia-based games in the 1990s, most adult games featured video clips with limited interactivity.
 Both pre-rendered and real-time 3D graphics were also used.
 While most games could be considered nothing more than pornography, some attempted to include actual stories and plots.
-This can be seen in some games with less explicit content, equal to an R- or PG-13-rated movie.
+This can be seen in some games with less explicit content, equal to an R-rated or PG-13-rated movie.

 1990 saw the release of the first game in the Gals Panic series.
-The game derived gameplay elements from an older title called Qix, which didn't have sexual images.
+The game derived gameplay elements from an older title called Qix, which did not have sexual images.
 The object of the games is to slowly remove pieces of the playing field while avoiding an enemy or groups of enemies.
 Removing the playing field slowly reveals pictures of models in escalating states of undress.
 The game had nine sequels throughout the 1990s (with a final game in 2002).

 Voyeur by Philips came out in 1993 for their CD-i console.
 While the game does not show any explicit nudity, it allows the player to spy on several characters in lingerie, and foreplay and explores taboos such as BDSM and incest.

-In the 1990s NEC (on the PC Engine series and PC-FX) and Sega (on Saturn) were the only companies who officially allowed sexual content on their consoles in Japan, but eroge was more prevalent on the NEC PC-98 and FM Towns computer platforms.
+In the 1990s, NEC (on the PC Engine series and PC-FX) and Sega (on Sega Saturn) were the only companies who officially allowed sexual content on their consoles in Japan, but eroge was more prevalent on the NEC PC-98 and FM Towns computer platforms.